KyloRen04/ChatApp/README.md

 ## Installation
 - Once you have downloaded or cloned this repository, run `npm install` inside both the directories.
-- To run server code, open terminal in your IDE and run `npm run start`
+- Change the mongoDB url in server.
-- Change the mongoDB url
+- To run server code, open terminal in your IDE and run `npm run start`.
-- To run client code, open terminal in your IDE and run `npm run dev`
+- To run client code, open terminal in your IDE and run `npm run dev`.

 Happy Coding :)